 I opened the front of the book and started dreaming of everything my newly formed family would need on our homestead.
 We were renting a 2 bedroom apartment at the time and I had never even planted a lettuce seed.
 I had baked bread and knew how to cook from scratch, sorta.
 I knew how to can store-bought fruit and how to make jam from store-bought berries.

 The Encyclopedia of Country Living, 40th Anniversary Edition

 Armed with that book, and the More-With-Less: A World Community Cookbook that I found in a thrift store, I made my first attempt at rendering tallow and making soap from tallow and lye.
 I was hooked.
-The year was 1983, my first son was a new born, and we were making plans to find a homestead and live the abundant life.
+The year was 1983, my first son was a newborn, and we were making plans to find a homestead and live an abundant life.
 But I was just beginning to grow a homestead mindset.

 5 Steps to the Homestead Abundance Attitude